OPM/ResInsight/docs/GettingStarted.md

   - The order of the tiled windows are determined by the window positions and the type of view at the time of running the tile command.
 The leftmost window are tiled first, then the next leftmost and so on.
 Master views are tiled before slave views.
 - **Cascade Windows** -- organize all open view windows slightly offset on top of each other
 - **Close All Windows** -- close all open view windows

+When **Tile Windows** is activated, the windows will remain tiled until a view window is manually resized or another window arranging is selected.

 #### Editing 3D Views and Plot Windows Content